stephen-fox/mocktls/README.md

 #### Using an existing private key and certificate chain from stdin
 An existing private key and certificate chain can be provided via standard input.
 A general example of this feature can be pasting a private key and certificate chain into the program.
-Once the data has been pasted, simply send a `SIGINT` with Control+D (or Control+C on Windows).
-Please refer to https://pkg.go.dev/crypto/tls#LoadX509KeyPair for details about certificate chain structure:
+Once the data has been pasted, simply close stdin with Control+D (Control+C on Windows because I was not sure what else to do).
+Please refer to https://pkg.go.dev/crypto/tls#LoadX509KeyPair for details about certificate chain structure.
+Here is an example:

 ```sh
 go run cmd/mockserver/main.go -i